A Detector-oblivious Multi-arm Network for Keypoint Matching: Experiments for the detector-oblivious approach

-{\textbf{Discussion about the keypoint confidence:}} Base on the experiment results above, we could conclude that the $\mathbf{p}$ and $\mathbf{d}$ dominate the matching performance of SuperGlue.
-About $\mathbf{c}$, we cannot say that $\mathbf{c}$ is insignificant for matching, but currently, in the SuperGlue architecture, it does not contribute much to matching.
+Based on the experiment results \xuelun{obtained herein}, we conclude that the $\mathbf{p}$ and $\mathbf{d}$ dominate the matching performance of SuperGlue. \xuelun{With regards to} $\mathbf{c}$, we cannot say that $\mathbf{c}$ is insignificant for matching; however, currently, in the SuperGlue architecture, it does not \xuelun{make a significant contribution} to matching. \sxl{ \xuelun{In order to save} time in processing confidence, the confidence score can be omitted. }

-For this result, a very intuitive guess is that the \emph{confidence} of the keypoints is initially used in the keypoint selection stage.
-In the matching stage, the keypoints have been selected, and all the keypoints are treated equally for the matching method or network; therefore, the confidence of the keypoints is not important at this time.
+It is intuitive that the \emph{confidence} of the keypoints is initially used for keypoint selection.
+In the matching stage, the keypoints are selected, all \xuelun{of which} are treated equally for the matching method or network; therefore, the keypoint confidence is not important.

-However, another situation in which the current SuperGlue does not use the information in the $\mathbf{c}$ appropriately.
-We could find a better approach to dig out the valuable information from $\mathbf{c}$, such as combining the confidence value with the final matching results for joint consideration and calculation.
-In this work, we chose to remove $\mathbf{c}$ when matching keypoints to achieve the purpose of detector-oblivious.
+However, \xuelun{situations may arise} in which SuperGlue does not use the information in $\mathbf{c}$ appropriately.
+In these cases, a better approach could be designed to extract valuable information from $\mathbf{c}$ by combining the confidence value with the final matching results for a joint consideration and calculation.
+In this work, we chose to remove $\mathbf{c}$ when matching keypoints \xuelun{in order} to achieve the purpose of detector-oblivious \xuelun{processing}.